 The Faculty of Natural Sciences wishes to appoint an outstanding individual to lead the Department of Life Sciences at Imperial College London.
+APPLICATIONS NOW CLOSED

 The Department embraces the full breadth of modern life sciences activity, with a dual location on the main South Kensington campus in London and the Silwood Park postgraduate campus at Ascot.
 It was the top ranked university for research intensity in Biological Sciences in the UK in the last Research Excellence Framework exercise (REF2014), and also ranked top equal in terms of the environment it provides, with a 100% ‘World Leading’ assessment.
 The Department teaches two major undergraduate degrees in Biological Sciences, and Biochemistry/Biotechnology, and a wide range of Masters-level courses aligned to its strengths.

 Job Title: Head of the Department of Life Sciences and Chair/Professor in a relevant subject

 Contract: The role of Head of Department will, initially be for five years, in line with the College’s term of office for senior roles.
 The post holder will be employed as a Chair in a relevant subject on an open-ended basis, within the Academic Job Family.

 Location: Primarily at Imperial College’s South Kensington and Silwood Park campuses, with some travel to other College campuses.